gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

     kubectl get ns
     ```

-1. Use `describe` to learn more about a particular Namespace
+1. Use `describe` to learn more about a particular Namespace.

     ```shell
     kubectl describe ns default
     ```

-1. Save the following file as `manifests/workshop-ns.yaml`
+1. Save the following file as `manifests/workshop-ns.yaml`.

     ```shell
       apiVersion: v1